 Now that we know all about Facebook Page Posts, let’s focus on points 4 and 5 since the objective of this blog post is to help you create low-cost and high-converting Facebook Ads to sell more t-shirts.

-Facebook ads are sponsored content that people see while they are on Facebook.
+Facebook Ads are sponsored content that people see while they are on Facebook.
 And as previously stated, non-boosted Facebook Page posts have minimum visibility.
-In the contrary, when you invest in Ads, these can be seen on a user’s mobile or desktop News Feed, in the right column on laptops or desktop computers, or even beyond Facebook on Facebook’s Audience Network.
+On the contrary, when you invest in Ads, these can be seen on a user’s mobile or desktop News Feed, in the right column on laptops or desktop computers, or even beyond Facebook on Facebook’s Audience Network.

 Facebook Ads work because people spend on average 20 minutes per Facebook visit and what they do is they scroll through their News Feed, stop to watch, like, or comment, and continue scrolling, sometimes endlessly.
-Here, in the News Feed, is exactly where Facebook has strategically decided to show ads, making ads practically unmissable.
+Here, in the News Feed, is exactly where Facebook has strategically decided to show Ads, making Ads practically unmissable.

 Ad content may or may not go paired with social actions that your friends have taken, like liking a page.

-It makes sense then to think that when an ad has this extra information on it, the chances of actually doing what the ad wants you to do increases, since people you know have already engaged with the page.
+It makes sense then to think that when an ad has this extra information on it, the chances of actually doing what the ad wants you to do increase since people you know have already engaged with the page.
 As an example, in this Corona’s sponsored ad, I can see that 50 of my friends like Corona’s Page already so this kind of pushes me to think that Corona might be giving away interesting stuff and I should go and like this page.

-“Well Mister, Then Why Are Users Not Engaging With My T-shirt Facebook Ads?
+“Well Mister, Then Why Are Users Not Engaging With My T-Shirt Facebook Ads?
 What’s Going On?”

 To begin with, Facebook page owners have started to realize that Facebook Ads is the way to go so it has also become a competitive and crowded environment.
-This means that your ads are competing against many other Facebook Page owners’ ads who might be creating better ads than yours, be it on the creative side, doing a better job targeting their audience more effectively, who knows.
+This means that your Ads are competing against many other Facebook Page owners’ Ads who might be creating better Ads than yours, be it on the creative side, doing a better job targeting their audience more effectively, who knows.

 How to Decrease Facebook Ads Cost and Increase Effectiveness

-✓ Choose to appear on desktop news feed or the mobile news feed only.
+✓ Choose to appear on the desktop news feed or the mobile news feed only.
 Ads displayed on the right side column rarely get noticed.
-Personally, I ignore these ads, I even find them misleading, but then I’ve heard of people that purchase products that appear there, so if you feel like it, please experiment.
+Personally, I ignore these Ads, I even find them misleading, but then I’ve heard of people that purchase products that appear there, so if you feel like it, please experiment.

 ✓ Bidding on conversions is recommended because Facebook will do its best to deliver your ads to people who are interested in your offer also known as, most likely to convert.

 ✓ Make sure you target a very narrowed down niche if you want to have really inexpensive clicks.
 You need to know who your target market is, the things they like, watch, read, listen to, and buy.
-Creating consumer personas will make you an expert on psychographic and demographic targeting and will make your ads way more compelling.
+Creating consumer personas will make you an expert on psychographic and demographic targeting and will make your Ads way more compelling.

 ✓ Build several custom audiences and improve them over time.
 There are advertisers that create audiences with +100 interests, wow.

 ✓ Go for intersections of interests.
 When choosing your audience interests go for “people who enjoy outdoors” AND “people who enjoy drinking beer” this is much more exact than if you were using OR instead of AND.
-Get the most benefit from Facebook ads and start applying this technique now.
+Get the most benefit from Facebook Ads and start applying this technique now.

-✓ You need to know about how Facebook considers how relevant an ad is when determining which ads to show a person.
-The more relevant the images and the copy on your ads are for the targeted audience, the less expensive your ads will get.
-Once a campaign has ended, go to your Facebook Ads Manager then select an Ad set and under Relevance Score you will see your ad’s score.
+✓ You need to know about how Facebook considers how relevant an ad is when determining which Ads to show a person.
+The more relevant the images and the copy on your Ads are for the targeted audience, the less expensive your ads will get.
+Once a campaign has ended, go to your Facebook Ads Manager then select an Ad set and under Relevance Score, you will see your ad’s score.

 Remember to use buyer personas to improve your Facebook Ad Relevance Score.
 To get the full juice on Ad Relevance Score check read this great blog post.